VidyaDhan/vidyadhan.github.io/index.md

 <div class="row">
   <div class="col-md-12">

-<p>Attached are brief details, further information can be provided.
+<p>For 2014/15 we sponsored 12 children.
 The selection process is underway for 2015/16 and we hope to sponsor the education of at least 15 children, mostly girls.</p>

   </div>
 </div><!-- /row -->